 A perfect fit makes all the difference- when it comes to lovers, friends, professions, and your ring size.
-We actually consider comfortable-fit to be a part of our sustainability ethos because an ill-fitting ring often ends up not being worn- and an unworn ring is certainly a waste of resources!
-That is why we include a complimentary resizing as part of your purchase.
+We actually consider comfortable-fit to be a part of our sustainability ethos because an ill-fitting ring often ends up not being worn- and an unworn ring is certainly a waste of resources.

 We also want to encourage folks to relax a little bit when it comes to establishing your initial size- because getting the right fit is a bit of an artform and for most people happens in stages.
 We estimate that about 80% of our clients get their ring adjusted after we deliver it to them.
 Think of it like purchasing a custom garment: you might go to the tailor for your initial measurements, but the tailor will likely need to make further adjustments once you are wearing the completed dress or suit to make sure that everything actually looks and feels good on your body.
 We consider your final adjustment a part of the whole process.